Chamber pop: Definition and etymology

 Newsmakers believes that the Beach Boys' Pet Sounds helped define chamber pop as "intimate, precisely arranged songs with rock's sweep but without its bluesy clamor."
 Following the album was the group's unfinished 1966–67 work Smile, a collaboration between Brian Wilson and lyricist Van Dyke Parks that also heavily influenced the genre.
 According to the High Llamas' Sean O'Hagan, Pet Sounds had been "the beginning of the great pop experiment.
 But it wasn't allowed to continue, because rock and roll got hold of the whole thing and stopped it.
 Pop didn't take off again until this decade [the 1990s]."
 Author Carl Wilson (no relation) says that Brian's "pained vulnerability", "uses of offbeat instruments", "intricate harmonies", and "the Smile saga itself" became a common reference point for chamber pop bands.
 Just as ork-pop acts shared a love for Wilson, they also held an admiration for one another's work.

+The term chamber pop to describe this emerging genre was first used in the mid-1980s, blending the terms pop and chamber music, the latter referring to classical music played with a small number of musicians rather than with a full orchestra.
 In the late 1980s, the majority of Louis Phillipe's productions for él Records also made sophisticated use of orchestras and voices that embodied and defined the chamber pop style.

 Chamber pop was part of a larger trend which involved musicians who rejected traditional rock conventions, such as Tortoise and Stereolab, although those specific bands are not considered ork-pop.
 The genre's orchestration is typically more complex than rock music, making extensive use of brass and strings.
 It drew from the 1990s lounge music revival but avoided any influence from other contemporary styles like grunge, electronica, or alternative music, particularly the lo-fi hiss and distortion of the last.
 Although modern rock groups like Smashing Pumpkins, The Verve, Oasis, and R.E.M. occasionally used strings, their approach was considerably less intricate.
 The High Llamas were one of the first to anticipate the easy-listening fad with their 1993 album Gideon Gaye.
 O'Hagan felt that "There is this whole misconception that American college rock with twisted baseball hats and checked shirts is adventurous, but it's the most conformist, corporate thing out there." with Eric Matthews adding "All these bands sound like Nirvana and Pearl Jam.
 It's a shame that it couldn't be discovered from the get-go for what it is.
 A lot of it is just very simple dumb-guy rock."